ITRS-Group/cordial/gdna/docs/gdna_email.md

                           (comma separated, but remember to quote as one argument) --bcc string        Override configured email Bcc
-                          (comma separated, but remember to quote as one argument)
+                          (comma separated, but remember to quote as one argument) -f, --config FILE       Use configuration FILE
+  -l, --logfile file      Write logs to file.
+Use '-' for console or /dev/null for none (default "docs.log")
 ```

 ## SEE ALSO